 It’s about that time people!!
-Game day is right around the corner and you know I take that very seriously!
-Dips are an integral part of any Super Bowl Party and spinach dip is mandatory.
+Game day season is upon us and you know I take that very seriously!
+Dips are an integral part of any game day party and spinach dip is mandatory.

 It’s easy to make and easier to eat.
 It starts with onions and garlic, as most good things do… and get fresh spinach, cream cheese, mozzarella, spice and some other things on top.
 Everything melds together to make a creamy hot spinach dip that is too good to resist.
 Trust me – I’ve tried.